dyhes/zulip/docs/subsystems/logging.md

 - Blueslip is implemented in `static/js/blueslip.js`.
-- In order to capture essentially any error occurring in the browser, Blueslip listens for the `error` event on `window`, and has methods for being manually triggered by Zulip JavaScript code for warnings and assertion failures.
+- In order to capture essentially any error occurring in the browser, Blueslip listens for the `error` event on `window`, and has methods for being manually triggered by Aloha JavaScript code for warnings and assertion failures.
 - Blueslip keeps a log of all the notices it has received during a browser session, and includes them in reports to the server, so that